sat-masters/docs/Business/GSTP Ansøgning.md

 Colaboration with danish satellite building companies.

 We see this beeing the defacto downlink solution for small to medium sized satellites.

-23. Detail the strategic, economic, social, etc. benefit this activity has to you company?
+#### Detail the strategic, economic, social, etc. benefit this activity has to you company?

-We are starting our comany.
+We are starting our company.
 This is our core technology.
 This funding would accelerate the development of a technology we see as a essential part of the industry in the comming years.
 (Would enable us to better compete against established companies)